mertcandav/dinogo/README.md

 All contributions to Dinogo, no matter how small or large, are welcome. <br>
 From a simple typo correction to a contribution to the code, all contributions are welcome and appreciated.

 <h2 id="license">License</h2>

-Fract and standard library is distributed under the terms of the MIT license. <br>
+Dinogo is distributed under the terms of the MIT license. <br>
 [See license details.](https://github.com/mertcandav/dinogo/blob/main/LICENSE)